hennepin-tech/htc-svelte/src/routes/components.svelte.md

   1. Outline buttons should only be used on dark backgrounds.
   2. All 's' and 'xs' sixed buttons should be outline buttons on dark backgrounds to ensure an accessible contrast ratio
-  3. Svelte event directives (on:click, on:mouseover, on:mouseenter, on:mouseleave, & on:focus) are passed down to the parent button/anchor element
+  3. Svelte event directives (on:click, on:mouseover, on:mouseenter, on:mouseleave, & on:focus) are passed down to the child button/anchor element

   #### Component